Facesitting: Furniture

-In the United Kingdom
+In popular culture

-In 1980, Monty Python recorded a humorous song, "Sit on My Face", about the pleasures of facesitting.
+In 1980, Monty Python recorded a humorous song, "Sit on My Face", about the pleasure of facesitting.
 Written by Eric Idle, the song's lyrics are sung to the melody of "Sing As We Go" by Gracie Fields.
 The opening gives way to multiple male voices singing "Sit on my face and tell me that you love me."
 The remaining lyrics contain numerous references to fellatio and cunnilingus.

 The Audiovisual Media Services Regulations 2014, introduced by the British government, brought about a ban on the depiction of various sex acts in hardcore pornography on the Internet.
 Ostensibly, the bill sought to protect women from sex acts that were considered "violent" or "unsafe", and banned a wide variety of sex practices, including facesitting, strangulation, and fisting.
 This law impacted only the production of pornographic videos as opposed to acts performed privately.
 Protests against the law were held outside the Palace of Westminster, with protesters saying the law did not reflect the wishes of the public.
 In 2019, the law was overturned.